Lambdua/openai4j/README-EN.md

 ### OpenAiService
 If you're looking for the fastest solution, import the `service` module and use [OpenAiService](service/src/main/java/com/theokanning/openai/service/OpenAiService.java).

-> ⚠️The OpenAiService in the client module is deprecated, please switch to the new version in the service module.
 ```java
 OpenAiService service = new OpenAiService("your_token");
 CompletionRequest completionRequest = CompletionRequest.builder()